stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 decoupled units.

-For the Luhn algorithm, we'll need a `validate :: Integer -> Bool` function that receive a number and determines if it is valid or not.
-Based on the luhn algorithm description, we can foresee the need of the following helper functions:
+For the Luhn algorithm, we'll need a `validate :: Integer -> Bool` function that receives a number and determines if it is valid or not.
+Based on the Luhn algorithm description, we can foresee the need of the following helper functions:

 * `toDigits :: Integer -> [Integer]` to convert an integer number to a